ricalo/blog/_posts/2019-06-06-openldap-freenas-jail.md

 ---
 title: Installing OpenLDAP in a jail on FreeNAS
 excerpt: >
-    Learn how to install the Powerline status plugin for vim, bash, tmux, and others.
+    Learn how to install an OpenLDAP server in an iocage jail on your FreeNAS appliance.
-date: 2019-03-16
+date: 2019-06-20
 categories:
   - tools
 tags:
-  - Powerline
+  - OpenLDAP
-  - vim
+  - iocage
-  - bash
+  - jails
-  - tmux
+  - Certificates
 ---

-Learn how to install the Powerline status plugin for vim, bash, tmux, and others.
+An LDAP directory provides a central location to store information about the users and computers in your organization.
+Business applications can use this information to support services such as file sharing, collaboration and chat.

+In this tutorial, learn how to install OpenLDAP—an open source LDAP server—in a jail on your FreeNAS appliance.

 Powerline is a text-based tool that provides useful information in a variety of contexts.
 The following screenshot shows Powerline displaying information about a Git repository:

-![Powerline demo][demo]

 ## Install and configure Powerline fonts